Xytabich/UNet/README.md

 - Add `UNetInstance` prefab to the scene.
 - Duplicate the `Connection` child element for the room's capacity.
 - Add reference to UNet assembly definition.
-- Add event listeners via NetworkInterface
+- Add event listeners via NetworkInterface.
 - Wait for the `OnUNetInit` event and start sending your messages.
 - When a message is received, `OnUNetReceived` is called on all event listeners.